TheoMichelot/moveHMM/README.md

 # moveHMM
-Animal movement modelling using hidden Markov models
+An R package for animal movement modelling using hidden Markov models.

-(work in progress)